yokosogithub/GeoGit/doc/manual/source/import.rst

 	$geogit shp import /home/shapefiles/parks.shp

-To import into a tree named "parks", the following command should be used:
+To import into a tree named "myparks", the following command should be used:

 ::

 	$geogit shp import /home/shapefiles/parks.shp -d myparks

 A tree in the GeoGit working tree is the equivalent of a folder in the filesystem.
 However, if you move into the ``.geogit`` folder where the working tree (and the rest of the GeoGit repository data) is stored, you will not see the folders that you might have created by importing data.
-The structure of the repository it is not visible in the filesystem, and the only way to explore it is to use additional GeoGit commands that we will see soon.
+The structure of the repository is not visible in the filesystem, and the only way to explore it is to use additional GeoGit commands that we will see soon.

 When importing from a database, additional parameters can be supplied to configure the database connection.
 In the case of importing from a PostGIS database, the following options are available.